gvwilson/teachtogether.tech/_chapters_en/models.md

 commonly-used progression is the [four stages of competence][four-stages]:

-- **Unconscious incompetence:**
+Unconscious incompetence:
-  the person doesn't know what they don't know.
+: the person doesn't know what they don't know.

-- **Conscious incompetence:**
+Conscious incompetence:
-  the person realizes that they don't know something.
+: the person realizes that they don't know something.

-- **Conscious competence:**
+Conscious competence:
-  the person has learned how to do something, but can only do it while concentrating, and may still need to break things down into steps.
+: the person has learned how to do something, but can only do it while concentrating, and may still need to break things down into steps.

-- **Unconscious competence:**
+Unconscious competence:
-  the skill has become second nature, and the person can do it reflexively.
+: the skill has become second nature, and the person can do it reflexively.

 Identify one subject where you are at each level.
 What level are most of